keithandrewmartinez/Blackjack/README.md

 1. Create a deck
 2. Shuffle it
 3. Deal cards to the dealer and the player
+4. Hit / Deal extra card
+5. Stay or Hold to evaluate and compare
-4. 5.
-Optimize/adjust value of ace from 11 to 1
+6. Optimize/adjust value of ace from 11 to 1
+7.

 ## Expansion Steps ##
 1. Have Hidden Dealer Card